Before the Bell: What every Canadian investor needs to know today

 "With bitcoin hitting $10,000, and the Dow heading towards 24,000, there is a clear appetite for risk amongst the trading community of late, with December looking primed for another Santa rally.
 Even North Korea seemingly cannot derail the current bullish sentiment, with claims of an ability to hit any target in the US being greeted with barely a flicker from the likes of gold and the yen."

 On Bay Street, RBC said fourth-quarter profit rose 12 per cent from year-earlier levels to $2.84-billion or $1.88 a share.
 RBC said the quarter saw higher results in personal and commercial banking, capital markets, wealth management, and insurance were partially offset by lower earnings in investor and treasury services.
+Excluding one-time items, RBC posted earnings per share of $1.92 for the quarter, up from $1.65 a year earlier.
+The latest results top analysts' forecasts, which called for earnings in the most recent period of $1.87.

 A day earlier, Bank of Nova Scotia reported a 3-per-cent increase in fourth-quarter profit to more than $2-billion compared with last year.